williamkapke/node-eachline/README.md

 Got that stream ready?
 Pass it in, get them lines.
 Easy-peasy.

 **callback(line)**<BR>
-The `callback` arguments below will be called for every line found in the `ReadableStream`.
+The `callback` arguments above will be called for every line found in the `ReadableStream`.

 It will be passed a single `line` argument.